MA Learning in Communities

 Please note that some programmes do not have Discover Uni data available.

-All successful applicants will be required to join Disclosure Scotland's Protecting Vulnerable Groups (PVG) Scheme with the University of Edinburgh as the Registered Body.
+All successful applicants will need to join Disclosure Scotland's Protecting Vulnerable Groups (PVG) Scheme with the University of Edinburgh as the Registered Body.

-You must cover the cost of joining the PVG Scheme, which is currently between £18 and £59.
+You must cover the cost of joining the scheme.
+This is currently between £18 and £59.

 For more information on how much it will cost to study with us and the financial support available see our fees and funding information.